GSA-TTS/identity-dev-docs/_pages/oidc.md

     - **`http://idmanagement.gov/ns/assurance/loa/1`**
       Equivalent to IAL1
     - **`http://idmanagement.gov/ns/assurance/loa/3`**
-      Equivalent to identity proofed account
+      Equivalent to identity verified account

 * **client_id**
   The unique identifier for the client.
 This will be registered with the Login.gov IdP in advance.